-- F. Remember that Arabs and the rest of the world look at us in the United States as a Christian nation (since most nations are linked with a particular religion).
+- E. Eliminate any anti-Jewish and anti-Arab sentiment in our hearts and minds.
+Speak the truth in love concerning both sides, (Ephesians 4:15) and keep in mind that God's will and plan is to have in his kingdom representatives from "every nation, tribe, people and language."
+(Revelation 7:9) - F. Remember that Arabs and the rest of the world look at us in the United States as a Christian nation (since most nations are linked with a particular religion).
 Missionaries have told me that every time the U. S. sells another shipment of arms to Israel, their mission to the Arabs takes two giant steps backward. - G. Contact the appropriate government official in your country.
 Americans, contact your Representatives and Senators in Congress, the President, and any others who can help.
 In addition to any other requests you want to make, include these: - 1.
 Our government should significantly reduce or discontinue all economic and military aid to Israel until the Israelis do the following: - a.
 Stop the settlements; no more illegal building on Arab land. - b.
 Adhere to U.N.
-Resolution 242, the Geneva Convention, the Camp David Accords, and other international agreements it has already made but not kept. - c.
+Resolution 242, the Geneva Convention, the Camp David Accords, and other international agreements it has already made but not kept, as soon as the Palestinians commit to-and demonstrate with a track record-keeping their part of these agreements. - c.
 Fairly compensate the Palestinians for, or return to them, what has been taken from them. - d.
 Increase the government budget for just allocation of tax funds for all Arab communities, including in Jerusalem. - e.
 Preserve for the Palestinian refugees their right to return. - f.
-Grant the Palestinians full rights of citizenship. - g.
+Grant the Palestinians in Israel full rights of citizenship. - g.
 Provide true religious freedom for everyone, including elimination of all persecution of Christians, including in Gaza, e.g., the sniper shooting of two women Christians when they stepped outside the Roman Catholic Church in which they were taking refuge during the post-October 7 war on Hamas.
-Quote Tucker Carlson's policy recommendation: - ➤ "It would be pretty easy for Republicans in the U. S. Congress to say, 'We support the government of Israel, but if you touch a single Christian, harm a single church, prevent any Christian from practicing his religion, you're done.
-Not a single dollar will come from the U. S. Congress for you.
-That doesn't seem hard.""54
+Quote Tucker Carlson's policy recommendation: - 1) "It would be pretty easy for Republicans in the U. S. Congress to say, 'We support the government of Israel, but if you touch a